 My mom made amazing Coleslaw.
-Her’s tasted exactly like Kentucky Fried Chicken’s recipe.
-Although mine is good (Don loves it), it is not the same as Mom’s.
+Hers tasted exactly like Kentucky Fried Chicken's recipe.
+Although mine is good (Don loves it), it is not the same as Mom's.
 I think one of the reasons is that my mom ground her cabbage and I generally shred mine.
 But I like it both ways.
-The flavor is great and salad is easy to make.
+The flavor is great and the salad is easy to make.

 One word of caution, however.
-This recipe is made with Miracle Whip (you can substitute Mayonnaise and a little lemon), so you can leave it sit out at a picnic for no longer than an hour.
-If it’s going to be HOT the day of your picnic, it’s best to use a vinegar-based dressing.
+This recipe is made with Miracle Whip (you can substitute Mayonnaise and a little lemon), so you can leave it sitting out at a picnic for no longer than an hour.
+If it's going to be HOT the day of your picnic, it's best to use a vinegar-based dressing instead of mayonnaise.

 You can use purple cabbage in this recipe instead of green if you like.
 It's pretty either way.

 Do you know that in the South (North Carolina, specifically) pulled pork sandwiches (often called BBQ or barbeque) are served with Coleslaw on top of the meat (in the sandwich!).
 I found that shocking when I moved to Virginia, but it is delicious!
 Try it.
 You'll like it.